Isolation is one of the toughest orders you can inflict on human beings and engaging them when isolated is critical to their well being.

-But how do we keep people engaged over this time?
+But how do we keep engaging when isolated over this time?

 The cold hard truth is that as businesses we are trying to survive as much as we’re trying to keep customers loyal and yet still be kind.
 It’s a challenging balancing act.

-We’re going to look at some key ways to keep isolated people engaged, how they work, why they work and why we should keep connecting with each other.
+We’re going to look at some key ways to keep engaging isolated people, how they work, why they work and why we should keep connecting with each other.